WhatsApp/erlt/README.md

 ### Repository Structure

 This repository is for prototyping and collaborating around the ErlT language.
 It consists of these sub-projects:
-- `./erltc` - erltc is the compiler for ErlT (ST and DT). erltc does not compile classic Erlang or do type-checking.
+- `./erltc` - erltc is the compiler for ErlT. erltc does not compile classic Erlang or do type-checking.
-- `./sterlang` - stErlang is standalone type-checker for ST
+- `./sterlang` - stErlang is standalone type-checker for the checked parts of ErlT
 - `./analyzer` - this tool gets information about properties of an Erlang project.
 For available analyses and how to run them, see [./analyzer/README.md](./analyzer/README.md).

 > See ./doc/08_compiler_architecture.md for more information about how these parts work together